ArundhatiRamesh

 We translated the brief into two research questions that could be answered with task-based testing:

-RQ1 is a purchase-confidence problem: if shoppers can't tell models apart, they bounce.
+1. Purchase-confidence problem: if shoppers can't tell models apart, they bounce.

-RQ2 is a feature-adoption problem: if shoppers don't see Alexa+, Amazon's most strategic launch of the year goes silent at the point of sale.
+2. Feature-adoption problem: if shoppers don't see Alexa+, Amazon's most strategic launch of the year goes silent at the point of sale.

 Method